-Stone, a Republican, was the representative for Pennsylvania's 23rd congressional district from 1895 to 1899.
+Stone was the representative for Pennsylvania’s 23rd congressional district and was a Republican.
+He served from 1895 to 1899.

 From Dec 1891 to Jul 1898, Stone missed 491 of 985 roll call votes, which is 49.8%.
 This is much worse than the median of 34.5% among the lifetime records of representatives serving in Jul 1898.
 The chart below reports missed votes over time.